krucif1x/drowsiness-detection/README.md

 - `config`:
 This folder holds configuration-related files and modules.
 Currently it holds detection configs for the higher level calculation for decision making, model settings
 - `dashboard`:
-This is the client frontend f the app.
+This is the client frontend of the app.
 - `hailo_model`:
 This folder includes files or artifacts related to the Hailo AI accelerator or pre-trained models, used for performing the actual drowsiness detection on edge devices.
 This also includes files for the config of the hailo model
 - `static`: